HumanCellAtlas/dcp-community/rfcs/text/0000-planning-for-the-dcp.md

 - Once existing technical debt epics are addressed, how should operational requirements  be defined and then modeled in ZenHub for new stories (for example as standard Acceptance Criteria)?

-- During Sprint(ing), is there a position on the preferred style (meeting agendas, slack) and cadence of Scrums of Scrums for developers?
+- During Sprint(ing), is there a position on the preferred style (meeting agendas, slack) and cadence of Scrum of Scrums for developers?

 ### Drawbacks and Limitations

-Adoption of a shared DCP community practice in preference to institutional practice requires compromise and adaptation which can be challenging.
+The adoption of a shared DCP community practice in preference to institutional practice requires compromise and adaptation which can be challenging.

 Geographical distribution constrains available meeting time for Scrum events.